60th Commemoration of the Normandy Invasion – 2004

 o Alan Henshaw, whose claims that because his overlarge guns had put out a German tank that the officer gave the crew a bottle of champagne may have seemed extravagant, but later investigation proved that this is, in fact, recorded.
 We nicknamed Alan ‘the flirt’ because he liked to steal kisses.

-o Rose Kelsall, whose husband John was a veteran & whose family (like my mum’s) have come out to support her
+o Rose Kelsall, whose husband John was a veteran & whose family (like my mum’s) had come out to support her

-o Audrey Chambers, whose husband Eric was a veteran, with her daughter Lynne Given & friend Val, offered such support to Joyce Whaite as she struggled with the emotion of the visit.
+o Audrey Chambers, whose husband Eric was a veteran, with her daughter Lynne Given & friend Val Jones, offered such support to Joyce Whaite as she struggled with the emotion of the visit.

 o Jim & Tess McHugh who wanted to visit Hermanville because Jim’s brother John (who had been injured on 6th June and died on 7th June from his injuries) was buried there.

-o The veteran who told the story of being in the T.A. and having spent the evening with his girlfriend on 23rd August.
+o The veteran who told the story of being in the Territorial Army (TA) and spending the evening with his girlfriend on 23rd August 1939.
 He left her at 11 pm and at 2 am a telegram arrived which the telegram boy insisted had to be delivered to him personally.
 He was instructed to report to his depot IMMEDIATELY in full uniform.
 He had been called up a week before WW2 was declared.